abtExp/100daysOfMLCode/Week 1(29-12-2018 - 04-01-2019 )/Readme.md

 * read the lua code by the authors of the <a href='https://github.com/abtExp/ArxivImpl/tree/master/1511.06309'>paper</a> and worked on implementing it using keras and numpy for python

 ###### Day 7: (04/01/2019) <a href='https://github.com/abtExp/100daysOfMLCode/tree/master/Week%201(29-12-2018%20-%2004-01-2019%20)/day%207(04-01-2019)'>  :star: </a>
+* Learned R
+* Started working on my first kernel in R on kaggle